KareemEzzat91/Tasawq-ecommecre/README.md

-Certainly!
-Here’s a refined version of your "Tasawq" project description, formatted for a GitHub README:

 Tasawq
 Tasawq is a Flutter-based mobile application designed to enhance the online shopping experience for supermarket products.
 This project was recognized as one of the top 20 projects in the Google Middle East competition.